CRobbins0867/MobileDevice-ProdigyHacking/README.md

 Currently, manually hacking Prodigy Math Game on mobile devices is not possible to do manually, which is why I have created this station.
 All hacked accounts are made using hacks created by ProdigyMathGameHacking.

 An order of a single account is free.
-All additional orders after that cost $0.05 and require payment in cryptocurrency or ROBUX.
+All additional orders after that cost $0.05 and require payment in cryptocurrency or ROBUX (you can use group payouts).

 The ProdigyMathGameHacking Code of Conduct does apply.